 Events & Blog

 Events.
 Upcoming community events will show up on the homepage for that community.
 Events you are attending may even be added to your personal calendar.
 Events, such as conferences and webcasts, for all WEF members will show in the events box on the homepage.
 A listing of all events can be found by clicking the events tab.
-View it as a calendar as well.

 Blog.
 Blogs are housed under the main blogs tab, but those attributed to a community will also show up on the community homepage.
 Use the community blog to share information that could be helpful for the WEF community at large.